meganclapinski25/ecommerce-tutorial/P02-HTML-Semantics/readme.md

 ## What is an HTML tag?

-HTML tags are the hidden keywords within a web page that define how your web browser must format and display the content.
+HTML tags are the hidden keywords within a web page that define the structure of your document.

 Most tags must have two parts, an opening and a closing part.
 For example, **```<html>```** is the opening tag and **```</html>```** is the closing tag.
 Note that the closing tag has the same text as the opening tag, but has an additional forward-slash ( / ) character.